foxBMS/foxBMS-documentation/doc/sphinx/index.rst

 .. include:: ./macros.rst

 Welcome to `foxBMS <http://www.foxbms.org/>`_.
 This is the documentation of the free, open and flexible battery management system from the Fraunhofer IISB.
+The current version of the software is 0.4.3 (more information in :ref:`fox-releases`).

 .. note::

       The foxBMS hardware and software is currently in beta test.
 The beta version of |foxBMS| is not designed to be used as-is in road vehicles or in a production environment or any similar usage: it is currently for evaluation only.

-First, general information about |foxBMS| can be found (:ref:`infos`): who made it, its purpose, and the intended audience.
+First, general information about foxBMS can be found (:ref:`infos`):

+ - Information about the versions and release notes (:ref:`fox-releases`)
+ - Licenses
+ - Motivation
+ - Overview (purpose and intended audience)
+ - Roadmap
+ - Who made it

 Then the getting started guide (:ref:`start`) allows starting |foxBMS| rapidly: